walkerlj0/Selenium_Course_Example_Code/tips/ruby/content/chapters/02-download-a-file.md

 + `browser.helperApps.neverAsk.saveToDisk` tells Firefox when not to prompt for a file download.
 It accepts a string of [the file's MIME type](http://en.wikipedia.org/wiki/Internet_media_type).
 If you want to specify more than one, you do it with a comma-separated string.
 + `pdfjs.disabled` is for when downloading PDFs.
 This overrides the sensible default in Firefox that previews PDFs in the browser.
 It accepts a boolean.

-This profile object is then passed into our instance of Selenium.
+This profile object is then stored in a options object and passed into our instance of Selenium.

 Now let's add some `teardown` and `run` methods.